 The BBC Manchester web site has a good section about slavery and abolition.
 This Includes articles about 'Manchester and Slavery' by Washington Alcott and the 'Manchester Slavery Tour'.
 The Revealing Histories web site is also a good starting point.

-The Greater Manchester County Record Office (with Manchester Achives) holds the following material relating to slavery:
+We hold the following material relating to slavery: